AHR2HL/PCAP/_sources/Inheritance/InvokingSuperMethods.rst

    For the ``Dog`` class defined in the earlier activecode window, what would happen when ``d1.feed()`` is run if the ``super().feed()`` line was deleted?

+.. mchoice:: question_inheritance_super_1
+   :answer_a: To call the parent class's method
+   :answer_b: To make the method run faster
+   :answer_c: To make the code shorter
+   :answer_d: To avoid using inheritance
+   :correct: a
+   :feedback_a: Correct! super() lets you call the parent class's version of a method
+   :feedback_b: super() doesn't affect performance
+   :feedback_c: While it may be shorter, that's not the main purpose
+   :feedback_d: super() is used WITH inheritance, not to avoid it

+   What is the purpose of super()?

+.. mchoice:: question_inheritance_super_2
+   :answer_a: super().__init__()
+   :answer_b: super.__init__()
+   :answer_c: super().__init__(self)
+   :answer_d: super().init()
+   :correct: a
+   :feedback_a: Correct! super() is called with (), then you call the method
+   :feedback_b: super itself needs to be called with ()
+   :feedback_c: Don't pass self - super() handles that automatically
+   :feedback_d: The method is __init__ with double underscores

+   What's the correct syntax to call the parent's __init__ method using super()?

+.. mchoice:: question_inheritance_super_3
+   :answer_a: ParentClass.method(self)
+   :answer_b: super().method()
+   :answer_c: Both work, but super() is preferred
+   :answer_d: Neither works
+   :correct: c
+   :feedback_a: This works but is less flexible
+   :feedback_b: This is the preferred way
+   :feedback_c: Correct!
+Both work, but super() is better for flexibility
+   :feedback_d: Both actually work!

+   Which is the best way to call a parent class method?

+.. mchoice:: question_inheritance_super_4
+   :answer_a: To replace parent behavior completely
+   :answer_b: To extend parent behavior with additional code
+   :answer_c: To prevent inheritance
+   :answer_d: To make methods private
+   :correct: b
+   :feedback_a: If you want to replace completely, just override without calling super()
+   :feedback_b: Correct! super() lets you keep parent behavior AND add to it
+   :feedback_c: super() is used WITH inheritance
+   :feedback_d: super() doesn't affect method visibility

+   When should you use super() in a subclass method?